Lucas-sun/Markdown-Notes/后端开发/FastAPI/Learning Note 2024-7-11.md

         # Do some database query action
         return {"demo_id": id}

-    # It can not send query params if the query param has default value
+    # It not must send query params if the query param has default value
     @router.get("/demo2")
     # The Union can receice more data type
     # Union[str, None] <==> Optional[str] The two parts of code is same